dawedawe/ferriby/README.md

 # ferriby

-Keep ferris alive and happy by feeding them commits in your repositories.
+Keep Ferrises alive and happy by feeding them commits in your repositories.
 They can live in a local or a GitHub repository.

-# Usage:
+## Usage

 ```shell
 ferriby <owner> <repository>